Human parainfluenza viruses: Clinical significance

 It is estimated that there are 5 million children with lower respiratory infections (LRI) each year in the United States alone.
 HPIV-1, HPIV-2 and HPIV-3 have been linked with up to a third of these infections.
 Upper respiratory infections (URI) are also important in the context of HPIV, however, they are caused to a lesser extent by the virus.
 The highest rates of serious HPIV illnesses occur among young children, and surveys have shown that about 75% of children aged 5 or older have antibodies to HPIV-1.

+Symptoms include fever, cough (mild, barky or with mucus), a runny or stuffy nose, sore throat, wheezing, hoarseness and sneezing.

 For infants and young children, it has been estimated that about 25% will develop "clinically significant disease".

 Repeated infection throughout the life of the host is not uncommon and symptoms of later breakouts include upper respiratory tract illness, such as cold and a sore throat.
 The incubation period for all four serotypes is 1 to 7 days.
 In immunosuppressed people, parainfluenza virus infections can cause severe pneumonia, which can be fatal.

 HPIV-1 and HPIV-2 have been demonstrated to be the principal causative agent behind croup (laryngotracheobronchitis), which is a viral disease of the upper airway and is mainly problematic in children aged 6–48 months of age.
 Biennial epidemics starting in autumn are associated with both HPIV-1 and -2; however, HPIV-2 can also have yearly outbreaks.
 Additionally, HPIV-1 tends to cause biennial outbreaks of croup in the fall.
 In the United States, large peaks have presently been occurring during odd-numbered years.

 HPIV-3 has been closely associated with bronchiolitis and pneumonia, and principally targets those aged <1 year.

 HPIV-4 remains infrequently detected.
 It is now believed to be more common than previously thought but less likely to cause severe disease.
 By the age of 10, the majority of children are seropositive for HPIV-4 infection—this may be indicative of a large proportion of asymptomatic or mild infections.

 Those with compromised immunity have a higher risk of infection and mortality and may fall ill with more extreme forms of LRI.
 Associations between HPIVs and neurologic disease are known.
 For example, hospitalisation with certain HPIVs has a strong association with febrile seizures.
 HPIV-4b has the strongest association, up to 62% of HPIV-4b hospitalisations, followed by HPIV-3 (17%) and -1 (7%).

 HPIVs have also been linked with rare cases of viral meningitis and Guillain–Barré syndrome.

 HPIVs are spread from person to person (i.e., horizontal transmission) by contact with infected secretions in respiratory droplets or contaminated surfaces or objects.
 Infection can occur when infectious material contacts the mucous membranes of the eyes, mouth, or nose, and possibly through the inhalation of droplets generated by a sneeze or cough.
 HPIVs can remain infectious in airborne droplets for over an hour.